 Garlic – Garlic is the key ingredient along with green chilies, that makes this side dish so addictive.

 Mustard Oil – Mustard oil gives it a pungent flavor that adds to its taste.
 You can use vegetable oil too.

 Spice Powders – Mirch ka kuta is spiced with some basic spice powders such as coriander powder, turmeric powder, and dry mango powder.

-Others – You will also need fenugreek seeds (methi dana), fennel seeds (saunf), nigella seeds (kalonji), mustard seeds (sarson), cumin seeds (jeera), asafetida (hing), and salt.
+Others – You will also need fenugreek seeds (methi dana), fennel seeds (saunf), nigella seeds (kalonji), brown mustard seeds (sarson), cumin seeds (jeera), asafetida (hing), and salt.